IogaMaster/dotfiles/README.md

 > \[!WARNING\]\
 > The default password for the iogamaster user is `password` please change it.

-I normally clone the dotfiles repo to ~/.dotfiles/
+I normally clone the myconfig repo to ~/.myconfig/

 </details>